Joshua-Medvinsky/Forta-Bots-Repository/Forta-Bot-Challenge-4/COMP03/README.md

 ## Purpose

-  Monitor the supply rate and suggest to the user when it's an optimal time to invest or withdrawby monitoring the rate over time and emitting an alert when it goes past a certain threshold (e.g., 5%).
+  Monitor the supply rate and suggest to the user when it's an optimal time to invest or withdraw by monitoring the rate over time and emitting an alert when it goes past a certain threshold (e.g., 5%).

 ## Supported Chains